Sanae Takaichi: Foreign policy

 Takaichi made her diplomatic debut at the 47th ASEAN Summit in Kuala Lumpur, Malaysia, where she made efforts to strengthen cooperation on the maritime, artificial intelligence, and cybersecurity sectors.
 She also held bilateral meetings with Philippine president Bongbong Marcos, Malaysian prime minister Anwar Ibrahim, and Australian prime minister Anthony Albanese.
 During the ASEAN meeting, Takaichi also attended the ASEAN+3 Summit, the ASEAN–Japan Summit, the 20th East Asia Summit, and the Second ASEAN Global Dialogue.
-Takaichi skipped the remaining events of the summit, flying back to Tokyo to meet with U.S. president Donald Trump the next day.
+Takaichi skipped the remaining events of the summit, flying back to Tokyo to meet with US president Donald Trump the next day.

 Takaichi met with Trump on 28 October 2025 at the Akasaka Palace.
 The two leaders signed agreements on trade, minerals, nuclear technology and rare earths.
 Takaichi also expressed her intent to strengthen the US–Japan alliance.
 After their meeting, Takaichi gave Trump a putter formerly owned by former prime minister Shinzo Abe, a golf ball signed by Japanese professional golfer Hideki Matsuyama, and a gold-leaf golf ball.
 During their visit at the US Yokosuka Naval Base, aboard the USS George Washington (CVN-73), Takaichi vowed to bring the US–Japan alliance into a "golden age", amid a "severe security environment".
 According to Trump's press secretary, she also told Trump privately she would recommend him for the Nobel Peace Prize.

-Chinese leader Xi Jinping made an unusual move by not sending a congratulatory telegram on the day Takaichi assumed the post of prime minister, but a Japan-China summit meeting between Xi and Takaichi was realized on 31 October.
+Chinese leader Xi Jinping made an unusual move by not sending a congratulatory telegram on the day Takaichi assumed the post of prime minister, but a Japan-China summit meeting between Xi and Takaichi was held on 31 October.
 There, the two sides agreed to promote a "mutually beneficial relationship based on common strategic interests."
 However, since Prime Minister Takaichi held talks with Taiwan's former Vice Premier Lin Hsin-i on 1 November, China lodged a protest with Japan, and Japan counter-argued, leading to the deterioration of the relationship.